 Acupuncture for Melbourne hay fever: why do we suffer so much in our fair town?

-I have grown up and lived in Melbourne for all of my 35 years.
+I have grown up and lived in Melbourne for all of my adult life.
 And one thing that I can say is unique to our lovely city, aside from its amazing bars, restaurants and artsy culture is the dreaded “Melbourne hay fever”.